Anxiety disordersPanic disorder; Phobias; Panic attacks

 The most common specific phobias are fear of animals (usually spiders, snakes, or mice), flying (pterygophobia), heights (acrophobia), water, injections, public transportation, confined spaces (claustrophobia), dentists (odontiatophobia), storms, tunnels, and bridges.
 Sometimes specific phobias develop because of a traumatic event.
 Other times, there does not seem to be any explanation for why they arise.
 Specific phobias can begin during childhood, or in adulthood.

-When confronting the object or situation, the phobic person experiences panicky feelings, sweating, avoidance behavior, difficulty breathing, and a rapid heartbeat.
+When confronting the object or situation, the phobic person experiences feelings of panic, sweating, avoidance behavior, difficulty breathing, and a rapid heartbeat.
 Children may express their fear through crying, tantrums, freezing, and clinging.
 Most phobic adults are aware their fears are unreasonable and irrational, but often overestimate the danger involved in the feared situation.
 In fact, even thinking about the phobic object or situation can trigger intense anxiety.

 Social Anxiety Disorder